5 Obvious Signs of Dementia I Missed in My Own Mother

 A diagnosis of Alzheimer's shed light on a decade's worth of unusual behaviour that seemed pretty harmless at the time.
 In hindsight, this is what I wish I knew.

-About 50 million people live with dementia worldwide, according to the World Health Organization.
+About 55 million people live with dementia worldwide, according to the World Health Organization.
 What makes this epidemic even scarier is that despite plenty of theories about dementia, no one really knows what causes it.
-Alzheimer’s is the most common type—according to the Alzheimer’s Association, it accounts for up to 80 per cent of cases—including my mother’s.
+Alzheimer’s is the most common type—according to the Alzheimer’s Association, it accounts for up to 80 percent of cases—including my mother’s.
 In a twist that’s hard to fathom, my mother’s Alzheimer’s disease was not diagnosed until she had reached the final stages.
 Part of this was due to her age; she’s only 68.
-A mere 5 per cent of Alzheimer’s patients experience early onset, which is defined as dementia that strikes before age 65.
+A mere 5 percent of Alzheimer’s patients experience early onset, which is defined as dementia that strikes before age 65.
 I never suspected my mother was one of them, and that the disease had taken root years before our family noticed it.
-(Here are 10 early Alzheimer’s symptoms to watch out for.)

 After speaking with doctors and reading up on dementia, I now realize there were some early signs that my mother’s mind was in trouble.
 But most of the symptoms were things we chalked up to age or and dismissed as goofy parts of her personality.
 Little annoyances we brushed off.
 Looking back, these seem to have been my mother’s earliest and most deceptive Alzheimer’s symptoms.